NOTE: This Code was approved in November of 2021.

 - Name and contact information of alleged violator(s)

 On receipt of a complaint, the Insights Association CEO or designee, after consultation with the Committee chair, will examine possible Code violations to establish or confirm the facts and circumstances of the complaint, including involving the alleged violator(s).
+If the CEO determines there is merit to the complaint, it will be assigned to the Standards Committee for further review.
 If the Committee determines that a breach may have occurred, the alleged violator is provided with a written description of the complaint including supporting documentation, naming the Code provisions allegedly violated, and the name of the complainant.

 The Committee may notify company employers of any allegations regarding Code violations by employees.
 The employer may participate in the enforcement process and designate a contact with the knowledge and authority to represent the employer.